Van Halen: 1977–1985: Breakthrough and initial success with David Lee Roth

 1984 (released on January 9, 1984) was a commercial success, going five-times platinum after a year of release.
 Recorded at Eddie's newly built 5150 Studios, the album featured keyboards, which had only been used sporadically on previous albums.
 The lead single, "Jump", featured a synthesizer hook and anthemic lyrics inspired by news coverage of a suicidal jumper.
 It became the band's first and only No. 1 pop hit with Roth, garnering them a Grammy nomination.

 Other singles included "Panama" (No. 13 U.S.), "I'll Wait" (also No. 13 U.S.), and "Hot for Teacher".
 Three of the songs had popular music videos on MTV.
-1984 was praised by critics and fans alike, peaking at No. 2 on the Billboard charts behind Michael Jackson's Thriller.
+1984 was praised by critics and peaked at No. 2 on the Billboard charts behind Michael Jackson's Thriller (which notably had a guitar solo by Eddie on "Beat It").

 Following the 1984 Tour, Roth decided to quit and form a new band.
 Group members have given different reasons for the split, but all were firmly rooted in control of the band's sound, artistic direction, singles released and pace.
 Roth was concerned about Eddie playing music outside of Van Halen.
-Roth was also launching a successful solo career with two hit cover songs off his Crazy from the Heat EP, a remake of the Beach Boys' classic "California Girls" (#3 U.S.) and a pairing of the classic Al Jolson standard "Just a Gigolo" and "I Ain't Got Nobody"(#12 U.S.), which had previously been paired together by Louis Prima.
-Roth was also offered a $20-million film deal for a script titled Crazy from the Heat.
+Roth was also launching a successful solo career with two hit cover songs off his Crazy from the Heat EP, a remake of the Beach Boys' classic "California Girls" (No. 3 U.S.) and a pairing of the classic Al Jolson standard "Just a Gigolo" and "I Ain't Got Nobody" (No. 12 U.S.), which had previously been paired together by Louis Prima.
+Roth was offered a $20-million film deal for a script titled Crazy from the Heat.
 Roth hoped Van Halen would contribute the soundtrack; however, the film deal fell through when CBS Pictures was reorganized in 1986.